 Step 3: Meditate!

-During this 21-day challenge, I give you a simple, structured, daily practice that will get you excited about meditation and make it easy for you to apply.
+The Meditation Challenge offers a simple, structured daily practice that will get you excited about meditation and make it easy for you to do.

 If you want to meditate regularly and reap the benefits of this practice, don’t give up when you fall off track.
 Don’t make excuses or beat yourself up.
 Just get back on!